hemant3370/Image-Gallery/README.md

 Android Image Gallery Library.

 You can provide an array of image URLs and have a viewpager based activity for viewing all the images.
+It uses Glide for image loading and caching.
 ## Demo
 <img src="/Screenshot_2016-11-28-16-05-23.jpg?raw=true" width="200"> -------> <img src="/Screenshot_2016-11-28-16-05-34.jpg?raw=true" width="200">